Warlord-K/FindAndMoveCLI/README.md

 Find And Move
 ======

-CLI tool that scrapes through all the text files in the specified directory(Defaults to the current directory by default).
+CLI tool that scrapes through all the text files in the specified directory(Defaults to the current directory by default) and then searches through each file for the provided keyword.
+All the files that contain the keyword are moved to a folder with the name of a keyword(A New folder will be created if it does not exist).

 Installation
 ============